Don Black (white supremacist): Early life

-Black was born in Athens, Alabama, and became a white supremacy advocate at an early age when he began handing out swastika-adorned pamphlets from the National Socialist White People's Party at his high school, Athens High School, before transferring to Madison Academy in the fall of 1970 in order to avoid attending school with black students.
+Black was born in Athens, Alabama, and became a white supremacy advocate at an early age when he began handing out swastika-adorned pamphlets from the National Socialist White People's Party (NSWPP) at his high school, Athens High School, before transferring to Madison Academy in the fall of 1970 in order to avoid attending school with black students.
 This led to a decision by the local school board to ban the distribution of political literature.
 Black countered by mailing literature to student addresses obtained from school handbooks.

 In the summer of 1970, after his junior year at Athens High School, Black traveled to Savannah, Georgia, to work on the gubernatorial campaign of J. B. Stoner, a segregationist and leader of the National States' Rights Party (NSRP).
 It was in this election that Jimmy Carter won the Georgia governorship.
-Black was asked to obtain a copy of the NSRP membership list by Robert Lloyd, a leader of the National Socialist White People's Party, formerly known as the American Nazi Party.
+Black was asked to obtain a copy of the NSRP membership list by Robert Lloyd, a leader of the NSWPP, formerly known as the American Nazi Party.
 At the time, Black was a member of the Party's youth branch, the National Socialist Youth Movement.

 Also working on the Stoner campaign was Jerry Ray, brother of James Earl Ray, who committed the assassination of Martin Luther King Jr. On July 25, 1970, Jerry Ray shot Black (who was 16 at the time) in the chest with a .38-caliber hollow-point bullet to stop him from taking files from Stoner's campaign office.
 Ray was acquitted of all charges, saying he shot in self-defense after Black reached for what appeared to be a weapon.

 Black finished his senior year at Madison Academy, a private school in Huntsville.
 Then after high school, Black graduated from the University of Alabama in Tuscaloosa in 1975.
-In the early 1970s, Black traveled on a road trip to an American Nazi Party conference in Virginia with fellow white supremacists David Duke and Joseph Paul Franklin (the latter of who was later convicted of multiple acts of racial and antisemitic terrorism and executed for serial murder).
+In the early 1970s, Black traveled on a road trip to an American Nazi Party conference in Virginia with white supremacists David Duke and Joseph Paul Franklin (the latter of whom later enacted multiple white supremacist murders and terrorist attacks).